China naval chief says minor incident could spark war in South China Sea

 Scheduled port visits by U.S. and Chinese ships and planned visits to China by senior U.S. Navy officers remained on track, the official said.

 "None of that is in jeopardy.
-Nothing has been canceled," said the official.
+Nothing has been cancelled," said the official.

 UNPLANNED ENCOUNTERS